-6.103.
+- 6.103.
 Where the school or college identifies a child/young person has been harmed, that there may be an immediate risk of harm to a child/young person or if the situation is an emergency, they should contact the Safeguarding Authority and as appropriate the police immediately as per the processes.
-There are two aspects to consider when an allegation is made:

-- Looking after the welfare of the child the DSL is responsible for ensuring that the child is not at risk and referring cases of suspected abuse to the local authority children's social care as described in Part one of this guidance. - Investigating and supporting the person subject to the allegation the case manager should discuss with the LADO, the nature, content and context of the allegation, and agree a course of action.

-6.104.
-When dealing with allegations, schools and colleges should:

-- apply common sense and judgement - deal with allegations quickly, fairly and consistently; and - provide effective protection for the child and support the person subject to the allegation. - 6.105.
+There are two aspects to consider when an allegation is made: - Looking after the welfare of the child the DSL is responsible for ensuring that the child is not at risk and referring cases of suspected abuse to the local authority children's social care as described in Part one of this guidance. - Investigating and supporting the person subject to the allegation the case manager should discuss with the LADO, the nature, content and context of the allegation, and agree a course of action. - 6.104.
+When dealing with allegations, schools and colleges should: - apply common sense and judgement - deal with allegations quickly, fairly and consistently; and - provide effective protection for the child and support the person subject to the allegation. - 6.105.
 Schools and colleges should ensure they understand the local authority arrangements for managing allegations, including the contact details and what information the LADO will require when an allegation is made.
-Before contacting the LADO, schools and colleges should conduct basic enquiries in line with local procedures to establish the facts to help them determine whether there is any foundation to the allegation, being careful not to jeopardise any future police investigation.
-For example: - was the individual in the school or college at the time of the allegations? - did the individual, or could they have, come into contact with the child? - are there any witnesses? and, - was there any CCTV footage? - 6.106.
+Before contacting the LADO, schools and colleges should conduct basic enquiries in line with

+- was the individual in the school or college at the time of the allegations? - did the individual, or could they have, come into contact with the child? - are there any witnesses? and, - was there any CCTV footage? - 6.106.
 These are just a sample of example questions.
 Services should be familiar with what initial information the LADO will require.
 This information can be found in local policy and procedural guidance provided by the LADO service.
 Any enquiries of this nature must be carefully recorded and dated so they can be shared with the HR department to support any investigation. - 6.107.
 When to inform the individual of the allegation should be considered carefully on a case-by-case basis, with guidance as required from the LADO, and if appropriate Safeguarding Authority and the police. - 6.108.
 If there is cause to suspect a child is suffering, or is likely to suffer significant harm, a strategy discussion involving the police and/or children's social care will be convened in accordance with the statutory guidance Working Together to Safeguard Children. - 6.109.
 Where it is clear that an investigation by the police or Safeguarding Authority is unnecessary, or the strategy discussion or initial assessment decides that is the case, the LADO should discuss the next steps with the case manager (A 'case manager' will the person leading any investigation.
 This will be either the DSL/DSL Deputy which is often the Principal/Head/Registered Manager or, where the case manager is the subject of an allegation, it will be the Proprietor or a Director nominated by them).
-A LADO should be
+A LADO should be informed who will lead investigation to ensure there is no conflict of interest or any other concerns related to the choice of the case manager.